 Geo/Environmental Associates, Inc.

 Despite advances in renewable technologies, oil, natural gas, and coal fuel our economy.
-Twenty years ago, fossil fuels met 86% of the nation&rsquos energy demand, the same as today.
+Twenty years ago, fossil fuels met 86% of the nations energy demand, the same as today.
 Fossil fuels can be burned, as needed, to create more energy than is spent mining and processing them.

 Renewable energy will remain a dream until it competes with the reliability and energy-efficiency of fossil fuels.
 Big business and government are not at fault, blame the laws of nature.
 A partnership with coal makes the dream feasible.

 Why should sexy renewable energy partner with coal?
-The U.S. has 25% of the world&rsquos reserves of coal and you dance with the date you bring to the prom.
+The U.S. has 25% of the world reserves of coal and you dance with the date you bring to the prom.
 One approach is to build wind turbine farms on reclaimed mine sites to generate electricity, so coal is available as feedstock for producing liquid fuel for vehicles.
 How do we overcome the limitations of wind power to generate electricity on demand?
 Use existing pumped-storage technology.

 Utilities already use pumped-storage plants where water is pumped to reservoirs on mountain tops using electricity generated when demand is low.
 Water is then released to generate electricity during times of peak demand.
 Although such systems use more energy than can be generated, they help utilities balance on-time supply and demand of electricity.